Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-first-class-functions.markdown

 ##Mary had a little Lambda
 ![Soon](http://3.bp.blogspot.com/-8AfGm4Uy3CU/UBqhxWvD7VI/AAAAAAAAARU/iVQAHfgv3cs/s1600/a-wolf-in-sheeps-clo_1339994049_epiclolcom.png)

 Now there is one more way in which Ruby supports first class functions: lambdas.
 Lambdas are actually a lot like procs, but almost a different "flavor".
-They can be passed back and forth, and are called similarly to lambdas, but they are declared slightly differently, and have a few other important differences.
+Lambdas can be passed back and forth, and are called similarly to procs, but they are declared slightly differently, and have a few other important differences.

 ```ruby
 proc_town = Proc.new {}